D-Jassal/ECC-Paper/README.md

 # ECC-Paper
-Paper on elliptice curve cryptography and group theory
+Paper on elliptic curve cryptography and group theory